Antivirus Guide

 4. Connect to a VPN server.
 Look for server locations near you for optimal speeds.

-Now that your IP address has changed, you should be able to get around internet censorship, even in countries like China, which has the Great Firewall (and if you’re in Hong Kong, read about the best Hong Kong VPNs).
-Both your IP address and your internet traffic will be encrypted, allowing you to access any site you choose, even restricted sites and those featuring blocked content.
+Now that your IP address has changed, you should be able to get around internet censorship, even in countries like China, which has some of the most strict internet censorship on the planet.
+Speaking of — if you’re in Hong Kong, read about the best Hong Kong VPNs.
+There are a few considerations you’ll need to make to get around the Great Firewall.

 The best VPNs to unblock websites are those with dynamic IP addresses, meaning that you get a new IP address every time you connect to the internet.
-We recommend reading our ExpressVPN review, Private Internet Access review, and IPVanish review to learn more about quality VPNs with dynamic IP addresses.
+We recommend reading our ExpressVPN review or our IPVanish review to learn more.

 For students using school-owned devices, proxies may be a better option.
-Employees trying to bypass workplace restrictions should look for a public web proxy (if your workplace hasn’t blocked those as well).
+Employees trying to bypass workplace restrictions should look for a public web proxy.
+Keep in mind, though, that your workplace might have blocked these sites as well.

 Change Device Permissions